sass/sass/proposal/module-system.md

       * If `variable`'s name *doesn't* begin with `-` or `_`, add `variable` to
         `module`.

+        > This overrides the previous definition, if one exists.

       * Add `variable` to `import`.

   * Otherwise, evaluate it as usual.